News / Analysis

 AstraZeneca is down 2.5% after a Brazilian volunteer for its anti COVID vaccine died yesterday.

-Tesla, after rising towards their earnings announcement yesterday, reversed back into the week-long downtrend despite better-than-expected results.
+Tesla, after rising towards their earnings announcement yesterday, reversed back into the week-long A chart pattern showing diminishing value and confirmed by sequentially falling highs and lows. despite better-than-expected results.
 Record revenues of $8.8 bn from $6.3 bn the year before and EPS jumped 69% to 27c a share.
 Shares jumped by 3.5% after hours.

 Snap (+28.3%) yesterday starred with a 52% increase in revenues to $679 mn thanks to an 18% increase in users.
 Verizon (-0.87%) reported a 4.1% decline in revenues to $31 bn, resulting in a 20c drop in earnings to $1.05 per share.
 Biogen (0.67%) reported a 6% drop in revenue to $3.376 bn and a 47% drop in EPS to $.46.
 US oil pipe operator Kinder Morgan (-1.18%) reported a 10% drop in Q3 profits, while England’s Unilever (-3%) reported a 4.4% increase in sales (triple the expected).
 And Australia’s Nextera (-1.1%) beat expectations with am 11.3% increase in EPS to $2.39 but lagged revenue expectations by increasing only 14.6% YoY to $4.78 bn.